The Color-Dual Fates of $F^3$, $R^3$, and $\mathcal{N}=4$ Supergravity: Double-copy consistency of

-As a precursor to the more complicated gauge theory involving $\tfth$, let us consider a simple effective field theory that requires an infinite number of counterterms to be double-copy consistent.
-Consider a theory of massless scalars with only the following four-field interaction term,
+For comparison, we first consider a scalar EFT that also requires an infinite number of counterterms to be double-copy consistent.
+We start with a theory of massless scalars with only the interaction term,

-All odd-multiplicity amplitudes vanish.
-The adjoint color-weights (sometimes called flavor) satisfy Jacobi and antisymmetry at every even multiplicity.
-The color-stripped amplitudes for this theory, however, admit adjoint color-dual representations only at four-points.
-This theory requires including an additional six-field two-derivative operator in order for the theory's six-point amplitude to satisfy the adjoint-type duality between color and kinematics.
-The form of the operator and its coefficient are entirely fixed by the duality between color and kinematics as well as unitarity via consistent factorization to lower multiplicity \cite{Carrasco:2019qwr}.
-Indeed requiring double-copy consistency of this theory involves adding an infinite sequence of even-field two-derivative operators, which resums to the venerable nonlinear sigma model--a theory whose kinematic weights are known to be color-dual to all multiplicity at tree-level \cite{Cheung2016prv}.
-Demanding double-copy consistency for this massless scalar theory involving only a two-derivative four-point interaction encodes the same physical Nambu-Goldstone symmetry as imposing the constraint of the famous Adler's zero.
+While even-multiplicity amplitudes are non-vanishing, the four-point amplitude is color-dual.
+The color-dual theory requires an additional six-field operator whose coefficient is uniquely determined by the duality and consistent factorization~\cite{Carrasco:2019qwr}.
+Indeed requiring double-copy consistency to arbitrary multiplicity involves adding an infinite chain of operators with fixed Wilson coefficients.
+This resums to the pion Lagrangian of the venerable nonlinear sigma model known to be color-dual~\cite{Cheung2016prv}.
+Demanding double-copy consistency encodes the same physical Nambu-Goldstone symmetry as imposing the constraint of the famous Adler's zero.

-Let us now consider Yang-Mills theory with a straightforward inclusion of the simple $\tfth$ operator. {For this theory,}